Orange is the New Green

 can & bottle redemption

 Iowa has a Beverage Container Deposit Law; deposit containers are banned from landfills.
-Orange City’s grocery stores offer redemption services, and locally-owned DJ Redemption accepts a wide variety of alcohol, wine, and soda brands.
+Orange City’s grocery stores offer redemption services, and locally-owned Orange City Redemption Center accepts a wide variety of alcohol, wine, and soda brands.
+Orange City Redemption Center is located at 602 14th Street, Orange City.

 Every year, Orange City and Alton join with Northwest Iowa Area Landfill to sponsor a household hazardous material recycling each spring.